Njonjo12/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 5-firstlines dispalys the first 10 lines of /etc/passwd file
+File 6-third_line is a script that displays the third line of iacta file